 The Essence of a Kanban Board

-A Kanban board is a digital or physical project management tool used by teams and organizations to visualize work, limit the work in progress, and maximize flow and efficiency.
+As we have established, a Kanban board is a rather popular work management tool used by teams and organizations to visualize workflows, limit what’s currently in progress, and maximize flow efficiency.

 A Kanban board can help teams across the entire organization to establish order in their daily activities.
-Kanban boards use cards, swimlanes, and columns to help teams commit to the appropriate amount of work, so all the tasks will be completed on time.
+Kanban boards use Kanban cards, swimlanes, and columns to help teams commit to the appropriate amount of work to ensure on-time delivery.